Explore tax rule changes Setting Every Community Up for Retirement Enhancement Act.

 For example, if a beneficiary was a successful professional, the more rapid distributions required by the SECURE Act may either move the recipient into a higher marginal bracket, or affect his / her own planning for college-age grandkids, etc. Also, this would mean that a greater slice is taken by the IRS as an IRA changes ownership.
 In fact, the increase in tax revenue caused by this change was used to fund some of the tax relief changes.
 For many families, the IRA accounts represent the bulk of the wealth to be inherited.
 So, client situations should be carefully reviewed to determine if their estate plans for their IRAs need to be tweaked or adjusted.

-Of course, an IRA inheritor might just want to deplete the account immediately, absorbing any and all tax consequences simply for the immediately liquidity that it offers.
+Of course, an IRA inheritor might just want to deplete the account immediately, absorbing any and all tax consequences simply for the immediate liquidity that it offers.
 IRA account owners can tailor an arrangement more to their liking if it is the

 best fit for their circumstances.
 Some of the strategies available which offer significant tax savings come with a substantial loss of flexibility for the beneficiary.
-And, some of the decisions that have to be made are irrevocable, or least become
+And, some of the decisions that have to be made are irrevocable, or at least become

 so when the account owner dies.